 En español | Nonexistent as recently as 2009, the tablet market has exploded.
-Over the first half of this year, nearly 100 million tablets were shipped worldwide.
-According to a recent Pew Internet study, more than a third of all Americans over the age of 16 own one.
-Among those between ages 50 and 64, 31 percent own a tablet, and 18 percent of Americans over 64 are tablet owners.
-Those numbers are expected to rise in 2014 and beyond.
+Even as "phablets," such as Samsung's Galaxy Note and Apple's recently launched iPhone 6 Plus, have increased in popularity and nibbled at the market, sales of full-blown tablets have mostly held steady.
+Last year, nearly 200 million tablets were shipped worldwide, and in the first half of 2014, more than 100 million were sold.
+According to a 2013 Pew Internet study, more than a third of all Americans over the age of 18 own one.
+Among those between ages 50 and 64, 32 percent own a tablet, and 18 percent of Americans over 64 are tablet owners.

-That means it’s very likely that you or someone on your holiday list is hoping for a new tablet this season.
 At this point in the tablet's evolution, most devices can reliably offer sharp screens, vivid cameras for photos and videos, and access to myriad video, music, apps and books.
 We've chosen these standout devices for overall functionality, reliability and price.
 But, you might ask yourself, which is right for me?
 Read on.

-The can't-miss kids: iPad Air and iPad Mini
+The can't-miss kids: iPad Air and iPad mini

-Price: iPad Air (Wi-Fi only versions run from $499 to $799; Wi-Fi/Cellular from $629 to $929)
+Price: iPad Air: Wi-Fi-only versions run from $499 to $799, Wi-Fi/cellular from $629 to $929).

-iPad Mini with retina display (Wi-Fi only from $399 to $699; Wi-Fi/Cellular from $529 to $829)
+iPad mini with retina display: Wi-Fi only from $399 to $699, Wi-Fi/cellular from $529 to $829

-For those partial to reading, the Mini may be a better choice (I can't be the only one with bruises on my nose where my iPad has whacked me after I've drifted to sleep while reading in bed), but for video consumption the larger screen offers fantastic clarity.
-The depth of inventory at iTunes and the App Store is nearly unmatched, and it's incredibly easy to navigate.
+For those partial to reading, the mini may be a better choice (I can't be the only one with bruises on my nose where my iPad has whacked me after I've drifted to sleep while reading in bed), but for video consumption the larger screen offers fantastic clarity.
+The depth of inventory at iTunes and the App Store is nearly unmatched, and it's easy to navigate.